 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 1Ds Mark II vs Nikon D5100